Persevering

 Celebrate small wins

-Reward yourself when you cross small goals:
+Reward yourself when you reach small goals:

 It’s possible nobody else will celebrate with you, at least at first: